Vitor Miranda

-Vitor Miranda (born March 10, 1979) is a Brazilian kickboxer and mixed martial artist.
+Vitor Bruno Soares Miranda (born March 10, 1979) is a Brazilian former kickboxer and mixed martial artist.
 He was the K-1 Brazil 2005 and K-1 Turkey 2007 super heavyweight tournament champion.

 Biography

 Vitor Miranda was born in Joinville, Santa Catarina, Brazil.
 When growing up, he was interested in martial arts but did not start training before turning 21, when his friend introduced him to Muay Thai.

 Currently, Miranda trains in the U.S. at Imperial Athletics in Boca Raton, Florida.

 Kickboxing career

 After only two years of practice and at the same time working part-time as a video store clerk, Miranda turned pro in 2001.
 He made his K-1 debut in 2003, quitting his job to become a full-time fighter.

 Miranda's first K-1 fight was on February 23, 2003, at K-1 Brazil GP.
 He lost the fight against Carlos de Lima by unanimous decision.
-On October 22, 2005, he entered the K-1 Heavyweight Factory tournament in Sao Paulo and achieved the first success of his young career by winning the Grand Prix with three consecutive knockouts over Nelson Vargas, Lucio Silva and Asmir Burgic.
+On October 22, 2005, he entered the K-1 Heavyweight Factory tournament in São Paulo and achieved the first success of his young career by winning the Grand Prix with three consecutive knockouts over Nelson Vargas, Lucio Silva and Asmir Burgic.

 After two years of fighting in smaller shows in Brazil, Miranda was selected to participate in one of the regional K-1 qualifying tournaments, on November 2, 2007, in Istanbul, Turkey.
 In the quarterfinals he was matched up against local fan favorite Erhan Deniz.
 He won the hard fought battle by majority decision, as well as his other next two fights in the evening and was declared the K-1 Turkey champion.
 The win qualified him for K-1 European Elimination GP held on February 9, 2008, in Budapest, Hungary.

 He defeated Tsotne Rogava by unanimous decision in the first round of the 2013 Tantneft Cup on February 23, 2013.

 In the quarterfinals of the Tafneft Cup, he defeated Netherlands' Jantje Siersema by unanimous decision.

 In the semifinals of the Tafneft Cup, Vitor Miranda faced the local Russia's fighter Mikhail Tyuterev.
 Miranda lost the fight via a controversial unanimous decision.